-- d. persistently and/or deliberately misgendering a person or misusing an individual's pronouns; - e. touching in any manner, especially after being informed that it makes a person uncomfortable; - f. making comments about a person's body, attractiveness, or desirability; - g. displaying or distributing of materials that are sexually explicit or contain identitybased insults: - making unwelcome advances or implying that acquiescing to advances could be advantageous to a person; - i. staring at or ogling a person's body, including lingering looks at the breasts, buttocks, or genital area of another person; - Requiring that persons tolerate any of the above behavior.
+- d. persistently and/or deliberately misgendering a person or misusing an individual's pronouns; - e. touching in any manner, especially after being informed that it makes a person uncomfortable; - f. making comments about a person's body, attractiveness, or desirability; - g. displaying or distributing of materials that are sexually explicit or contain identity-based insults; - making unwelcome advances or implying that acquiescing to advances could be advantageous to a person; - i.
+Requiring that persons tolerate any of the above behavior.